-- Bile duct spasm. - Hypersensitivity to paracetamol, codeine or to any of the excipients, listed in section 6.1. - In all paediatric patients (0-18 years of age) who undergo tonsillectomy and/or adenoidectomy for obstructive sleep apnoea syndrome due to an increased risk of developing serious and lifethreatening adverse reactions (see section 4.4) - In women during breastfeeding (see section 4.6) - In patients for whom it is known they are CYP2D6 ultra-rapid metabolisers
+- Bile duct spasm. - Hypersensitivity to the active substances or to any of the excipients listed in section 6.1. - In women during breastfeeding (see section 4.6) - In patients for whom it is known they are CYP2D6 ultra-rapid metabolisers